 The German hit factory who crafted Europop anthems for Modern Talking and later became the blunt judge of the nation's talent shows.

-Dieter Bohlen is a force of nature in German pop culture, a man who built an empire on undeniable, if often divisive, melodies.
-In the 1980s, with his flowing blond hair and partner Thomas Anders, he formed Modern Talking, a duo that became a European phenomenon with synth-driven, English-language hits like 'You're My Heart, You're My Soul.'
-Bohlen was the engine: writing, producing, and shaping a sound that defined an era.
-When the duo split, he simply redirected his Midas touch, producing a string of successful German schlager acts and solo artists.
-His second act made him a household fixture: as the caustic, sunglasses-wearing 'Judge Dieter' on 'Deutschland sucht den Superstar,' the German 'Idol.'
-His brutally honest critiques became a national spectacle, cementing his status as a polarizing but central pop culture figure.
-Love him or loathe him, Bohlen's understanding of mass-market appeal and his relentless work ethic have made him a permanent fixture in the German entertainment landscape.
+Dieter Bohlen wrote and produced 'You're My Heart, You're My Soul,' the synth-driven hit that made Modern Talking a European phenomenon in the 1980s.
+With partner Thomas Anders, the duo defined an era of German pop.
+When they split, Bohlen redirected his production skills to a string of successful schlager acts and solo artists.
+His second act came as the caustic, sunglasses-wearing 'Judge Dieter' on 'Deutschland sucht den Superstar,' the German 'Idol.'
+His brutally honest critiques became a national spectacle.
+His understanding of mass-market appeal and relentless work ethic made him a permanent fixture in German entertainment.

 1946–1964